-vision plus program summary plan description effective january 1, 2019
+chevron vision program (basic vision coverage) summary plan description effective january 1, 2019 human energy. yours.TM

-This document describes the Vision Plus Program as of January 1, 2019, that Chevron sponsors for eligible employees.
-This information constitutes the SPD of the Chevron Vision Plus Program as required by the Employee Retirement Income Security Act of 1974 (ERISA).
+This document describes the Chevron Vision Program (Vision Program) as of January 1, 2019, that Chevron sponsors for eligible employees.
+This information constitutes the SPD of the Chevron Vision Program as required by the Employee Retirement Income Security Act of 1974 (ERISA).
 These descriptions don't cover every provision of the program.
 Many complex concepts have been simplified or omitted in order to present more understandable plan descriptions.
 If these plan descriptions are incomplete, or if there's any inconsistency between the information provided here and the official plan texts, the provisions of the official plan texts will prevail.

 Chevron Corporation reserves the right to change or terminate a plan at any time and for any reason.
 A change also can be made to premiums and future eligibility for coverage and can apply to those who retired in the past, as well as to those who retire in the future.
-Once approved, plan changes are incorporated into the plan texts, SPDs and vendor administration at the effective date update to addresses for benefits correspondence effective June 1, 2020
+Once approved, plan changes are incorporated into the plan texts, SPDs and vendor administration at the effective date update to addresses for benefits correspondence effective June 1, 2020 human energy. yours.TM